apiaryio/api-blueprint/examples/Gist Fox API.md

     [Gist][]

 ### Edit a gist [PATCH]
-To update a gist simply send a JSON with updated values for one or more of the Gist resource states.
-All states from the previous version of this gist are carried over by default if not included in the hash.
+To update a Gist send a JSON with updated value for one or more of the Gist resource attributes.
+All attributes values (states) from the previous version of this Gist are carried over by default if not included in the hash.

 + Request (application/json)